-Since we had mentioned to her that we’d just been here a few months ago, she also offered an extremely valuable piece of information. “if you’ve been here before, you don’t need to pay the full entry price next time.
-Just keep your tickets and bring them with you and the entry will be €5 instead of €16.00.”
+On our previous visit a year before, we had mentioned to the cashier that we visit the House of Bols whenever we’re in the city.
+She told us that if you’ve been here before, you don’t need to pay the full entry price next time.
+Just keep your tickets and bring them with you and the entry will be €5 instead of €16.00.

-When I walked around the corner, I expected to see the same sensory bar that I’d been disappointed with on our last visit.
+When I walked around the corner, I expected to see the same sensory bar that disappointed me on our last visit.
 Back in the day, it was covered in mirrors and had descriptions of flavours like “umami” painted on the wall.
 It was fun, in an 80’s Vegas sort of way.
-When we came in 2016, though, the mirrors were gone, and the counter was sparse and bare.
+When we visited again in 2016, though, they’d removed the mirrors, and the counter was sparse and bare.

 And a warning: